Athletic Department

 Solicitation (Fund-Raising) Policy

 Any individual or group (affiliated with the college or not) must obtain permission to conduct moneymaking activities on the Juniata College campus.
-Solicitation forms can be obtained from the Office of Student Activities located on the top floor of Ellis.
+Solicitation forms can be obtained from the Office of Campus and Residential Life located on the top floor of Ellis.
 Note the following policies which apply to on-campus solicitations:

 • Door-to-door solicitations in the residence halls or campus offices are permitted only by registered campus organizations; under no circumstances are door-to-door solicitations permitted by groups not affiliated with the college.